daisaru11/beats-aws-ecs/README.md

 ## Beats plugin for AWS ECS

-Note: This is still a work in progress.

 [Beats](https://github.com/elastic/beats) processor plugin for AWS ECS Task.

 This plugin appends AWS ECS Task and container metadata to beats events.